-- Zinc: Supplementing with Zinc lozenges seems to help reduce the duration of symptoms of the common cold.
-The appropriate dosage of a Zinc lozenge is between 9-24 mg/day every 2 hours while awake.
-Start taking the Zinc lozenge within 48 hours on the onset of symptoms.
+- Zinc: Supplementing with zinc lozenges seems to help reduce the duration of symptoms of the common cold.
+The appropriate dosage of a zinc lozenge is between 9-24 milligrams per day every two hours while awake.
+Start taking the zinc lozenge within 48 hours on the onset of symptoms.

-- Echinacea: A widely used supplement thought to help decrease the severity of cold symptoms.
-However, research is mixed on whether Echinacea is actually effective in preventing or treating the cold.
-Clinical studies have shown that supplementing with Echinacea may decrease cold symptoms severity and duration by 10-30%.
+- Echinacea: This is a widely used supplement thought to help decrease the severity of cold symptoms.
+However, research is mixed on whether echinacea is actually effective in preventing or treating the cold.
+Clinical studies have shown that supplementing with echinacea may decrease cold symptoms severity and duration by 10 to 30%.
 Due to the formulation of this supplement, dosage varies.

-- Vitamin C: While most of us believe Vitamin C is used to help prevent us from getting the cold, there is still quite a bit of controversy regarding the effectiveness of Vitamin C in the treatment of the cold.
-Majority of evidence does show that taking high doses of Vitamin C (between 1,000-5,000 mg max/day) orally may decrease the duration of cold symptoms by 1- 1.5 days in some people.
+- Vitamin C: While most of us believe vitamin C is used to help prevent us from getting the cold, there is still quite a bit of controversy regarding the effectiveness of vitamin C in the treatment of the cold.
+The majority of evidence does show that taking high doses of vitamin C (between 1,000-5,000 milligrams per day) orally may decrease the duration of cold symptoms by one to one and a half days in some people.

-- Probiotics: Healthy bacteria that may help reduce symptoms of the common cold.
-A preliminary study suggests that a combination of Lactobacillus plantarum and Lactobacillus paracasei, taken in a dose of one billion CFU’s daily for 12 weeks may reduce the incidence of developing the common cold by approximately 12% while reducing the number of symptomatic days from around 9 days to 6 days.
+- Probiotics: Healthy bacteria in the form of probiotics that may help reduce symptoms of the common cold.
+A preliminary study suggests that a combination of Lactobacillus plantarum and Lactobacillus paracasei, taken in a dose of one billion CFUs daily for 12 weeks may reduce the incidence of developing the common cold by approximately 12% while reducing the number of symptomatic days from around nine days to six days.

-These vitamins and supplements can be found at your local pharmacy or grocery store.
+The vitamins and supplements outlined above can be found at your local pharmacy or grocery store.

-Are you waiting until the last minute?
-Don't.
-Flu shots take about two weeks to provide protection.
-Get vaccinated before peak flu season hits: ochsner.org/flu
+Don't wait to get your flu shot; they take about two weeks to provide protection.
+Get vaccinated before peak flu season hits.
+Learn more.